dentonzh/Eggspress/README.md

 `author: ""`

-You'll also use frontmatter to call up other data.
+Frontmatter can point to other files in your workspace folder.
 For example, if you set your sidebar like this in your post:

 `sidebar: upcoming-events`

 Your post will display a sidebar populated with information from `my_sidebars/upcoming_events.md`.

 ### Content
-Everything below the frontmatter is your content, which you can format and style with Markdown.
+Everything below the frontmatter is your content, which you can style with Markdown.
 If you're new to Markdown, check out this [introduction](https://www.markdownguide.org/getting-started/) and the [syntax guide](https://www.markdownguide.org/basic-syntax/).
-You may also wish to refer to the included placeholder posts and post template for an idea of how Markdown works.

-At any time, refer to the `#.template.md` file (there's one found in each `my_`-prefixed folder except `my_settings`).
+Each of the `my_` prefixed folders aside from `my_settings` contains a `#.template.md` file.
+These templates contain all of the frontmatter fields you can use for that particular type of content.
+They also contain sample Markdown examples in the content section in case you need a quick refresher on how to style your content.

+When linking internally to other pages on your site, use relative links.
+For example, to link to another blog post with the filename `my-second-post.md` with the text "here's my second post", you would use `[here's my second post](/blog/my-second-post)`.
 ### Filenames for your content
-Filenames play a couple of important roles in Eggspress.

-The first is that filenames determine paths.
-For example, `welcome-to-eggspress.md` is located at `https://<your-domain>/blog/welcome-to-eggspress`.  [^4][^5]

-The second is that they are used as identifiers.
-When you want to reference a content file from another content file, you reference them by their name in the frontmatter.
+Filenames determine the path to your content on your site.
+They're also used as identifiers when you reference content from other content.

+When creating a path or making a reference, Eggspress replaces spaces and underscores with hyphens to create a "slug."

+For example, a file in your `my_posts` folder named `an introduction to eggspress.md` will be located at `https://<your-domain>/blog/introduction-to-eggspress`.

+Similarly, to attribute a post to an author whose profile is stored in the `my_authors` folder named `Eggie Shellvetica.md`, you would set the `author` key in the frontmatter of that post to `author: eggie-shellvetica`.

-Because of this, you should avoid renaming files that you have published already.
-Doing so will cause existing links to break and may require you to manually update references to these files in other files' frontmatter.
+Because filenames are central to building links and references, you should avoid renaming files that you have already published.
+Doing so may cause existing links to break.

 ### Important frontmatter in posts
 In the frontmatter of your posts, pay attention to the `title`, `description`, `snippet`, and `date`.
 These fields provide valuable information for both your readers as well as search engines that index your site.

 `description` is the text that displays in search engine results. `snippet` is a short blurb that displays in a list of posts on your site.

 `date` is the date that appears on your post.
-It differs from `publishDate` or `expiryDate`, which determine the date range when your post should appear.[^6] [^7]
+It differs from `publishDate` or `expiryDate`, which determine the date range when your post should appear.[^6[^7]

 For a complete list of frontmatter parameters you can set, see the [full documentation](https://eggspress.vercel.app).
 ## Custom pages